mossgreen/mossgreen.github.io/_posts/2020-06-06-Validations-in-Spring.md

 ## 07. Declarative customized annotation validation

-Again, in real scenario, we may need more complicated logic than what Spring provides us.
+Again, in a real scenario, we may need more complicated logic than what Spring provides us.

 Steps: